-http://offender.fdle.state.fl.us/offender/univSearch Nav.do

-Pursuant to the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
+https://offender.fdle.state.fl.us/offender/sops/home.jsf Pursuant to the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
 16921)3, the college provides information to students, faculty and staff regarding the registered sex offenders as mandated under section 121, can be obtained at each campus public safety office or by visiting the website provided by FDLE or Miami-Dade Police Department (MDPD).